JanEbbing/advent_of_code/2024/README.md

 Run tests with `cargo test`.

+I used this to get more acquainted with Rust, and don't have much time this month, so expect the code quality to be horrendous/full of newbie mistakes.
+Don't run this in production when you need to deliver gifts last-minute.

 This project uses the JetBrains template for AoC 2024.
 Their README is below:

 ## Template for solving Advent of Code puzzles in Rust with RustRover